 Most large grocery stores, and many specialty shops, off a large selection of cheeses.
-Cheese Shops are rare in Durham.
-Toronto offers many options.
-You will find more cheese shops in Toronto.
+While cheese shops are rare in Durham, Toronto offers many options.

 Spices [see also “Global Foods” by region]

 The large grocery stores sell packages of spices.
 For special spices, please check the “Global Foods” section of this site.
-In the Durham Region, you will find bulk spices at many Caribbean and Asian, (Chinese, Japanese, and South Asian) stores in Pickering and Ajax.
-In Whitby, you will also find the Persian Market.
-The best place for spices, especially dried chilies or spices from Africa, is Toronto’s Kensington Market.
+In the Durham Region, you will find special spices at many Caribbean, Middle Eastern and Asian stores.
+Almost any spice can be found at Herma's in Port Hope (County Road 28, Port Hope) or at Toronto's Kensington Market.

 Health Food Stores